+ What is taught in music lessons?

 + How old do you have to be to learn?

 Students aged 3 to 7 may share a lesson with a parent.
-See below for more details on these Parent & Child lessons.
+More about Parent & Child lessons.

 Specialised vocal lessons focussing on technique and repertoire start from age 12, except in exceptional circumstances such as the student presenting as very gifted or showing signs of vocal stress.